shawn-dsilva/boomer-php-mvc/README.md

 - [x] Only Authors of commments can see edit/delete buttons
 - [x] Delete comment if Author of Comment
 - [x] Edit Comment Front-end done.
+- [x] Edit comment if Author
+- [x] Comments with CRUD functions from registered users

 ## In Progress

-- [ ] Comments with CRUD functions from registered users
-- [ ] Edit comment if Author
 - [ ] Delete comment if post author or comment author
 - [ ] Add Comment without Hidden field
 - [ ] Redo CSS in SASS